samratbaral/mln-dashboard-mongodb/Readme.md

 ## Documentation

-Please see the [Summary](/Documents/Documents-App/summary.md) directory for documentation.
+Please see the [Summary](/Documents/Documents-App/summary.md) of directory for documentation.

 ## Contributing